The Illusion of Fit: Spatially Resolved Assessment of Constitutive Model Validity in Elastography and Physics-Based Inverse Problems: Introduction

-The remainder of this paper is organized as follows: In section 2, we introduce the forward and Bayesian inverse problem for elastography, followed by a detailed presentation of our methodology, including the derivation of the evidence lower bound (ELBO) and the form of the approximate posterior.
-Next, in section 3, we validate the efficiency of our approach through numerical experiments.
-Finally, in section 4, we conclude with a summary and outlook.
+The remainder of this paper is organized as follows.
+Section~2 introduces the forward and Bayesian inverse problem formulations for elastography and presents the proposed methodology in detail, including the derivation of the evidence lower bound and the form of the approximate posterior.
+Section~3 validates the framework through synthetic experiments on a brain slice geometry and experimental phantom data.
+Section~4 concludes with a summary and outlook.